electricimp/Usb/README.md

 Setting of *null* clears the previously assigned listener.

 ##### callback(*eventType, eventObject*)

+This callback is happen on the device or driver status change therefore the second argument is variable and could be instance of the [USB.Device](#usbdevice-сlass) or [USB.Driver](#usbdriver-class) .

+The following event types are supported:
+- device `"connected"`
+- device `"disconnected"`
+- driver `"started"`
+- driver `"stopped"`

 | Parameter   | Data Type | Description |
 | ----------- | --------- | ----------- |